animikhaich/3D-Text2LIVE/README.md

 Hence, this directory contains a copy of the base repositories for the above.
 - Text2LIVE has an open source official implementation: https://github.com/omerbt/Text2LIVE
-- DreamFusion3D has an open source unofficial implementation with open-source modifications including replacement of [Imagen](https://imagen.research.google/) by [Stable Diffusion](https://github.com/CompVis/stable-diffusion): https://github.com/ashawkey/stable-dreamfusion
+- DreamFusion3D has an open source unofficial implementation with modifications including replacement of [Imagen](https://imagen.research.google/) by [Stable Diffusion](https://github.com/CompVis/stable-diffusion): https://github.com/ashawkey/stable-dreamfusion

 ## Acknowledgements
 Everything in this directory is the unmodified version of the code implementations by: